 4. Acknowledge and honour successes and growth.
 Recognize and reward employees‘ efforts as they advance or reach their objectives.
 This might support maintaining progress and reinforcing good behaviour.

 Finally, constructive criticism is a potent performance management technique.
 Constructive criticism may assist workers in understanding their strengths and limitations, setting precise objectives for progress, and maintaining interest and motivation in their job by giving them detailed and positive comments, concentrating on behaviours and actions, and supporting continuous learning and development.
-Even though it can be difficult, incorporating constructive criticism into performance management procedures can result in a more productive and engaged workforce, which ultimately benefits the entire organization.
+Even though it can be difficult, incorporating constructive criticism into performance management procedures can result in a more productive and engaged, ultimately benefiting benefits the entire organization.
 It is a key strategy used to unlock employee potential.

 • About the Author